by John Jordan

 Settlement Profile

-A settlement profile contains the parameters necessary to create a settlement rule for manufacturing orders and product cost collectors and is contained in the order type.
+A settlement profile, contained in the order type, contains the parameters necessary to create a settlement rule for manufacturing orders and product cost collectors.

 Settlement Rule

-A settlement rule determines which portions of a sender’s costs are allocated to which receivers.
-A settlement rule is contained in a manufacturing order or product cost collector header data.
+A settlement rule determines which portions of a sender's costs are allocated to which receivers.
+It is contained in a manufacturing order or product cost collector header data.

 Setup Time

-You need setup time to prepare equipment and machinery for the production of assemblies, and that preparation is generally the same regardless of the quantity produced.
+You need setup time to prepare equipment and machinery for assemblies, and that preparation is generally the same regardless of the quantity produced.
 Setup time spread over a smaller production quantity increases the unit cost.

 Simultaneous Costing

-The process of recording actual costs for cost objects, such as manufacturing orders and product cost collectors in cost object controlling, is called simultaneous costing.
+Simultaneous costing is recording actual costs for cost objects, such as manufacturing orders and product cost collectors.
 Costs typically include goods issues, receipts to and from an order, activity confirmations, and external service costs.

 Source Cost Element